abangiraprecious/Software-Construction/README.md

 ## SOLID Principles
 The SOLID principles are a set of design principles for object-oriented software development intended to make software designs more understandable, flexible, and maintainable.

+### Single Responsibility Principle (SRP)
+The Single Responsibility Principle (SRP) states that a class should have only one reason to change, meaning that a class should have only one job or responsibility.
+This principle helps to ensure that classes are focused and do not become overly complex or difficult to maintain.